 If you really want control of your heating, take a look at ‘smart’ controls such as ‘Nest’, which enable you to control your home heating from your smartphone, tablet or computer.
 Installing a room thermostat, a programmer and thermostatic radiator valves could save you between £75 and £155 a year on average.
 More control equals more energy saving!

 Expert window installers will make sure that your new windows and exterior doors are fully draught proof.
 You can also upgrade and improve the draught proofing around existing openings without too much work or expense.

 Pop up into your loft and check for gaps in the insulation.
 Any small gap acts as a funnel for warm air to head up and out of your home!
 A small amount of extra insulation can make a big difference to your warmth and your pocket.

-Your loft conversion should be insulated to government approved standards.
+Your loft conversion should be insulated to government approved standards for maximum energy efficiency.
 This means there’s a minimum amount of insulation required and minimum U-Values – a measure of heat loss – for windows and doors.
 Ask about your insulation options to ensure you’re maximising saving on energy bills, and protection from damp.

 Double glazing is another popular method of proofing your house against the cold.
-All windows and doors supplied by Jon Pritchard are double glazed as minimum, with options to upgrade to ‘warmcore’ windows, triple glazing, ound proofing etc.
+All windows and doors supplied by Jon Pritchard are double glazed as minimum, with options to upgrade to ‘Residence 7’ windows, sound proofing etc.

-If you’re doing work at the top of the house consider whether solar panels are can answer some of your energy problems.
-Much of the cost incurred by installing solar panels is actually in the scaffolding, so if it’s already in place why not get more than one job done at the same time?
+If you’re doing work at the top of the house consider whether solar panels could provide some of your energy requirements.
+Much of the cost incurred by installing solar panels is actually in the scaffolding, so if it’s already in place for your loft conversion, why not get more than one job done at the same time?
 Solar panels are most effective on south-facing roofs at a pitch of around 30 degrees.
-Take a look at the government’s Solar scheme to see if you’re eligible, and one of the comparison websites to find competitive pricing.
+Take a look at one of the comparison websites to find competitive pricing.

 Lighting – LEDs